medik8s/self-node-remediation/README.md

 1. Peer to peer authentication and encryption
 1. Marking the poison pill pod as critical pod to avoid eviction
 1. Ask multiple peers concurrently instead of one by one
 1. create a flow chart to describe the algorithm visually
+1. OLM integration

 ## Blog Post